flutter/packages/packages/rfw/README.md

-This example could be extended to have the C program export data in the Remote Flutter Widgets binary data blob format which could be passed directly to `DynamicContent.updateBinary` (thus allowing any structured data supported by RFW), and similarly arguments could be passed to the Wasm code using the same format to allow arbitrary structured data to be communicated from the interface to the Wasm logic.
+This example could be extended to have the C program export data in the Remote Flutter Widgets binary data blob format which could be parsed using `decodeDataBlob` and passed to `DynamicContent.update` (thus allowing any structured data supported by RFW), and similarly arguments could be passed to the Wasm code using the same format (encoding using `encodeDataBlob`) to allow arbitrary structured data to be communicated from the interface to the Wasm logic.
 In addition, the Wasm logic could be provided with WASI interface bindings or with custom bindings that expose platform capabilities (e.g. from Flutter plugins), greatly extending the scope of what could be implemented in the Wasm logic.

 As of the time of writing, `package:wasm` does not support Android, iOS, or web, so this demo is limited to desktop environments.
-The underlying Wasmer runtime supports Android and iOS already, and obviously Wasm in general is supported by web browsers, so it is expected that these limitations are only temporary.
+The underlying Wasmer runtime supports Android and iOS already, and obviously Wasm in general is supported by web browsers, so it is expected that these limitations are only temporary (modulo policy concerns on iOS, anyway).

 ## Contributing